ashwinvidiyala/wholesaling_tools/README.md

 to get owner names, mailing addresses and other information for the entries in the Code Violations List.

+**This can also be used to just fetch the Owner Name and Address from a file with just the property addresses in Tarrant county.
+Just make sure the file with the property addresses has the info in a column with the header `Violation_Address` and that the file has the name `code` in it somewhere.
+I will have to make quite a few changes to the `code_violation_enhancer` over time to make all of this smooth, but for now, this works.**

 **Table of Contents**

 [Code Violation File](#code-violation-file)\